page_title_detailed

 If your surgeon will also be performing a sentinel lymph node biopsy, blue dye and/or radioactive substance will be injected into your breast before you’re taken into the operating room.
 The dye or substance will identify the lymph node or nodes that the cancer is most likely to drain to first.

-Shortly before the lumpectomy surgery, an intravenous line will be placed in your hand or arm, and you will be given anesthesia.
+Shortly before the procedure, an intravenous line will be placed in your hand or arm, and you will be given anesthesia.
 Lumpectomy surgery can include general anesthesia, which means you’re completely asleep or moderate sedation with local anesthesia to numb the area.

 general_content

-The surgeon will often place small marking clips in the area where the cancer was to help guide radiation treatments.
+The surgeon will often place small marking clips or other x-ray visible (radioopaque) stitches in the area where the cancer was to help guide radiation treatments.
 Then, the breast tissue is sewn back together with dissolvable stitches.

 If you and your surgeon planned for lymph node removal along with lumpectomy surgery to check for cancer in the lymph nodes, you will either have sentinel lymph node biopsy and/or axillary lymph node dissection.